SoliDry/api-generator/README.md

 ...
 ```

+The dynamic module name similar to: v1, v2 - will be taken on runtime
+as the last element of the array in ```config/module.php``` file,
+if You, by strange circumstances, want to use one of the previous modules,
+just set one of previously registered modules as the last element of an array.

 Migration option: if U want to automatically create migrations for those entities of RAML - set ```--migrations``` key, ex.:
 ```sh
 php artisan raml:generate raml/articles.raml --migrations